 IndexIVFPQ — and each has many parameters that can be fine-tuned to our specific accuracy/speed requirements.
 And as shown, we can produce some truly impressive results, at lightning-fast speeds very easily thanks to Faiss.

 Want to run Faiss in production?
-Pinecone provides vector similarity search that is production-ready, scalable with high performance, and fully managed.
-Compare Pinecone with self-hosted Faiss and contact us to learn more.
+Pinecone provides vector similarity search that’s production-ready, scalable, and fully managed.